creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-09-19-SSL_with_joint_embedding.md

 # Introduction

 Self-supervised learning is a method of representation learning where the model attempts to understand the relationships between its inputs.
 Currently, there are two main approaches:

-* Invariance-based pretraining (DINO[^1], SimCLR v2[^2]) can provide high-level semantic representations but may lead to decreased performance in certain downstream tasks or with new data distributions.
+* Invariance-based pretraining (DINO[^1], SimCLR v2[^2]) can provide high-level semantic representations but may lead to decreased performance in certain downstream tasks
+(like segmentation) or with new data distributions.

-* Generative pretraining (MAE[^3],iBOT[^4], SimMIM[^5]) requires less prior knowledge and offers greater generalizability, but it results in lower semantic-level representations and underperforms in off-the-shelf evaluations.
+* Generative pretraining (MAE[^3],iBOT[^4], SimMIM[^5]) requires less prior knowledge and offers greater generalizability but results in lower semantic-level representations and underperforms in off-the-shelf evaluations.

 Some recent methods are hybrid (MSN[^6], data2vec[^7]), using mask generation and contrastive loss.
-Moreover most of the methods rely on hand-crafted image transformations.
+However, most of the methods rely on hand-crafted image transformations.

 The goal of the authors is to enhance the semantic quality of self-supervised representations while ensuring applicability to a broader range of tasks.
 I-JEPA does not rely on additional prior knowledge encoded through image transformations, thereby reducing bias.

 &nbsp;

 # Methodology

-Similar to the generative masked autoencoders (MAE) method, with two main differences:
+I-JEPA is similar to the generative masked autoencoders (MAE) method, with two main differences:
-- I-JEPA is non-generative: it focuses only on predicting the representations of target blocks from context blocks.
+- I-JEPA is non-generative: it focuses only on predicting the representations of target blocks from context blocks, rather than reconstructing the original data.
 - Predictions are made in an abstract representation space (or feature space) rather than directly in the pixel or token space.

 <div style="text-align:center">